 The PHA may select families for the PBV program from those who are participants in the PHA's tenant-based voucher program and from those who have applied for admission to the voucher program.
 For voucher participants, eligibility was determined at original admission to the voucher program and does not need to be redetermined at the commencement of PBV assistance.
 For all others, eligibility for admission must be determined at the commencement of PBV assistance.
+For all others, eligibility for admission must be determined at the commencement of PBV assistance.
+For all others, eligibility for admission must be determined at the commencement of PBV assistance.
+For all others, eligibility for admission freeeved and verified by the PHA within a period of 60 days before commencement of PBV assistance.
+For all families, the PHA must determine the total tenant payment for the family is less than the gross rent, such that the unit will be eligible for a monthly HAP.

 Applicants for PBV assistance must meet the same eligibility requirements as applicants for the tenant-based voucher program.
-Applicants must qualify as a family as defined by HUD and the PHA, have income at or below HUD-specified income limits, and qualify on the basis of citizenship or the eligible immigration status of family members [24 CFR 982.201(a) and 24 CFR 983.2(a)].
+Applicants must qualify as a family as defined by HUD and the PHA, meet asset limitation requirements, have income at or below HUD-specified income limits, and qualify on the basis of citizenship or the eligible immigration status of family members [24 CFR 982.201(a) and 24 CFR 983.2(a)].
 In addition, an applicant family must provide social security information for family members [24 CFR 5.216 and 5.218] and consent to the PHA's collection and use of family information regarding income, expenses, and family composition [24 CFR 5.230].
 The PHA may also not approve a tenancy if the owner (including a principal or other interested party) of the unit is the parent, child, grandparent, grandchild, sister, or brother of any member of the family, unless needed as a reasonable accommodation.
 An applicant family must also meet HUD requirements related to current or past criminal activity.

-The PHA will determine an applicant family's eligibility for the PBV program in accordance with the policies in Chapter 3.
+COCThe PHA will determine an applicant family's eligibility for the PBV program in accordance with the policies in Chapter 3.